Frequently Asked Questions

-I’m a Utah lawyer and I’ve been approached by an entity that has been authorized in the Sandbox.
+I’m a Utah lawyer and have been approached by an entity authorized in the Sandbox.
 They want to hire me!
 Can I work for them?

 Yes!
-Utah lawyers can practice law in these new entities whether nonlawyer owned firms, for-profit companies, or anything else.
+Utah lawyers can practice law in these new entities, whether nonlawyer-owned firms, for-profit companies, or anything else.
 However, you need to know that your professional responsibility requirements and compliances with the Rules of Professional Conduct remain intact.
-Therefore, you need to make sure that you are able to maintain compliance with the Rules (confidentiality, conflicts, etc.) in the new entity.
+Therefore, you need to ensure that you can comply with the new entity’s rules (confidentiality, conflicts, etc.).
 You need to be clear about this with your potential employer.
 If you have questions about your professional responsibility duties, you should contact the Utah State Bar’s Ethics Advisory Opinion Committee.

-I’m a Utah lawyer and I want to share fees with nonlawyers (e.g. pay referral fees).
+I’m a Utah lawyer and want to share fees with nonlawyers (e.g., pay referral fees).
 Do I need to come into the Sandbox?

 Rule 5.4 currently states that lawyers may share fees with nonlawyers if:

-(1) The fee to be shared is is reasonable, and
+(1) The fee to be shared is reasonable, and

-(2) The arrangement has been authorized by the Innovation Office for offer in the Sandbox (as per Standing Order No. 15).
+(2) The Innovation Office authorized the arrangement for offer in the Sandbox (as per Standing Order No. 15).

 However, on December 10, 2020, the Court issued a statement noting that it is halting consideration of “bare referral fee arrangements,” “those in which payment is made by the lawyer to the nonlawyer solely to compensate the nonlawyer for referring a potential client to the lawyer; there is no other business relationship between the lawyer and nonlawyer,” until the potential ethical issues can be given further consideration.
 Thus, the Innovation Office will not consider proposals for bare referral fee arrangements until further notice from the Court.

-The Court stated, “The Court will, however, continue to consider and, as appropriate, authorize, other innovative business arrangements and service models involving lawyers and nonlawyers that incorporate innovations beyond bare referral fee arrangements.”
-Thus, if your proposal includes fee sharing with nonlawyers as part of a more comprehensive business relationship, the Office does have the discretion to consider the proposal.
+The Court stated, “The Court will, however, continue to consider and, as appropriate, authorize other innovative business arrangements and service models involving lawyers and nonlawyers that incorporate innovations beyond bare referral fee arrangements.”
+Thus, if your proposal includes fee sharing with nonlawyers as part of a more comprehensive business relationship, the Office can consider the proposal.